bobdutch/knowledgebase/README.md

   <tr>
     <td>Bedrooms</td>
     <td>Integer</td>
     <td>The total number of bedrooms.
 For listings with no home on the property, such as a lot or land, this element should have the value of 0.
-When no information is available on Bathrooms, the value should be empty.</td>
+When no information is available on Bedrooms, the value should be empty.</td>
   </tr>
   <tr>
     <td>Bathrooms</td>